-Let’s talk about why your face, lips and eyes need a primer
+Why your face, lips and eyes need them

 Words: Foyin Ogunrombi | Photography: Supplied